D&R Greenway Land Trust

 Yes, we are planning this event, although we have not finalized the timing yet.
 We will be sure to communicate the date on D&R Greenway’s website, www.drgreenway.org, on social media and in local news sources, and in our email updates – sign up for our eNews here.

-D&R Greenway’s popular Victory Community Gardens will remain the same.
-In their second year, 2021, they are being expanded; a large plot has been set aside to grow food for charitable donations.
+D&R Greenway’s popular St. Michaels Farm Sharing Gardens will remain the same.
+In their second year, 2021, they are being expanded; a large plot has been set aside to grow food to pay it forward by celebrating the bounty of the land with local donations of healthy produce.

 Will the birding community be able to continue to observe our unique species of birds?